Playstore Icon

 Hence, they will also start making crucial financial decisions.

 Assist them in learning the importance of money.
 How to earn it, save it, and respect it.
-Here are a few topics you can start with:
+Here how you can start

 Your teen might say to you, "I need the latest smartphone, the latest video game."
 Ask them "Why do you believe it's a necessity?"
 Be prepared for a well-thought-out answer.